NithinStewardRaj/mac-changer/README.md

 sleep 1
 ifconfig eth0 up

-save it in a file and make it executable by changing the permission (chmod +x <file>)
+save it in a file and make it executable by changing the permission (chmod +x macchanger)